Reesedog/sofar/README.md

 <br><br>
 I wonder what these little gains I made would look like when they are prensented in front of me at once.
 Therefore I decided to make this App that records my daily learning so that one day I can see how far I have gone.
 <br>
+## How to use the app
+- Add your label and item
+- All the item will be grouped by date.
+Items with the same date will be further grouped by labels
+- Hit the 🗑️ button to delete item

 ## About this project
-Frontend: React with Typescript
+- Frontend: React with Typescript
 <br>
-Backend: Ruby on Rails
+- Backend: Ruby on Rails
 <br>
-Database: currently SQLite
+- Database: currently SQLite